Two-Day Nikko Itinerary

 Kanmangafuchi Abyss

-Kanmangafuchi Abyss is also known for a row of stone statues with red, head coverings, and bibs that sit on the side of the river.
-These stone statues are known as Jizo, a Bodhisattva who cares for those who have passed away.
-These Jizo statues are specifically Bakejizo or “Ghost Jizo” because when walking in and out of the abyss you cannot count the same number of statues.
-Though slightly ominous, there’s something about Kanmangafuchi Abyss that draws you in.
+Kanmangafuchi Abyss is also known for a row of stone statues with red, head coverings, and bibs that sit in a row on the side of the river.
+These stone statues are known as Jizo, a Bodhisattva who cares for those who have passed away and protection for travelers, women, and children.

 READ MORE: The Best Day Trips From Tokyo